plotdb/block/README.md

 Script can either be an object described as below, or a function returning that object.
 Styles will be automatically scoped and limited in this block.

-### Block Identifier and File Accessing
+### Block Identifier (BID) and File Accessing

 To use a block, we need to know how to identify it.
+This is called Block IDentifier (BID).
 Like npm modules, blocks are defined with `name`, `version` and an optional `ns`, where:

  - `ns`: Namespace, such as `npm` or `github`.
 How this works depends on how registry is implemented.
  - `name`: Block name.
 Use the naming convention as npm. e.g., `@loadingio/spinner`